fabfoundation/fabfoundation/press/_posts/2026-03-16-aramco-fiab.md

 Adding Fab-in-a-Box to the learning environment gives students a chance to acquire valuable skills at a young age that will help spark their interest in STEM careers.
 This new initiative also opens doors to collaboration and networking for students and educators.
 In joining the Fab Lab Network, they become part of a dynamic, worldwide community of makers and innovators who share ideas, collaborate across disciplines, and grow together.

 The Fab in a Box units are now operational at all participating locations, bringing hands-on digital fabrication tools directly into classrooms and community spaces.
-The public is invited to see the units in action on April 18 from 1 to 3 p.m., during a STEAM Saturday at the National Building Museum, where the Fab Foundation will showcase live demonstrations and hands-on activities.
+The public is invited to see the units in action on **April 18 from 1 to 3 p.m.**, during a **STEAM Saturday** at the **National Building Museum**, where the Fab Foundation will showcase live demonstrations and hands-on activities.
 The event is free to the public.
 Pre-registration is available but not required to attend.

 With its U.S. headquarters located in Houston, and offices in Detroit and Washington, D.C., Aramco is proud to support STEM education initiatives in its operating regions.